Overview

 Symptoms

 Inverse psoriasis and plaque psoriasis are two common types of psoriasis that you may experience on the buttocks.
+Symptoms may also overlap with genital psoriasis, depending on the exact location.

 Plaque psoriasis often occurs on the scalp, knees, elbows, and torso, but can also appear on the butt.
 For Caucasian skin, plaques can look red, with silvery, white buildup of dead skin cells.
 For skin of color, the discoloration may be darker and may look purple, gray, or dark brown.
-Some people experience discomfort, pain, itching, and cracking of the skin.
+Some people experience discomfort, pain, itchy skin, and cracking of the skin.